Meet The Faculty

 Brintha Vasagar, MD, Associate Program Director

-Dr. Brintha Vasagar is a board-certified family medicine physician specializing in preventive care, women’s health and gluten-related disorders.
-She is proud to have Georgetown University, Johns Hopkins Bloomberg School of Public Health, American University of Antigua, Harvard Medical School and Spartanburg Regional Family Medicine Residency amongst her training.
+Dr. Brintha Vasagar is a board-certified family medicine physician specializing in preventive care, women’s health and public health.
+She is proud to have trained at Georgetown University, Johns Hopkins Bloomberg School of Public Health, American University of Antigua, Harvard Medical School and Spartanburg Regional Family Medicine Residency.
 A survivor of the 2004 tsunami that devastated South Asia, she has spoken before members of Congress and the United Nations about international health issues and disaster preparedness.
-Dr. Vasagar continues to stand out in her field with numerous publications, scientific presentations, and on-camera appearances regarding public health and medicine.
-When she is not busy seeing patients at Tidelands Health, teaching or doing medical research, she continues to volunteer extensively in the community.
-Her leadership idol is Dr. Sanjay Gupta, who has spearheaded the field of medical communications to advance public health.
-Dr. Vasagar was recently selected for prestigious presidential leadership program.
+Dr. Vasagar continues to stand out in her field with numerous published reports, scientific presentations and on-camera appearances regarding public health and medicine.
+When she is not busy seeing patients at Tidelands Health, teaching or performing medical research, she volunteers extensively in the community.
+Her leadership idol is the late Antarctic explorer, Ernest Shackleton, who pioneered a “people-centered” approach to leadership.
+Dr. Vasagar was honored to be a 2017 Presidential Leadership Scholar and was recently named a 40 Under 40 Leader in Minority Health by the National Minority Quality Forum.

 Steven Meixel, MD, Core Faculty